carlherrmann/hdsu-bioquant/content/project/nb/index.md

 +++
 # Project title.
-title = "molecular signatures from multi-omics datasets"
+title = "epigenomics of neuroblastoma"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
-summary = "Applications of non-negative matrix factorization to genomic datasets"
+summary = "We use epigenomics datasets to characterize neuroblastoma subtypes"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`